 - Period of Stay (dates)

 Visa Refund Information

 Should issues arise during the visa process and you are concerned that you may not receive your visa in time for the conference; you should contact the Global ITAD Institute immediately.
-If you are not able to attend the conference due to visa issues, we will issue a refund your registration fee as long as the following two criteria are met:
+If you are not able to attend the conference due to visa issues, we will issue a refund of your registration fee (minus 20% bank processing fee) as long as the following two criteria are met: